thierrydrmv/docker-todo-list/README.md

 ## 📝 About

-The project **Docker To do List** is a "containerization" of frontend, backend and test applications was implemented to practice Docker, developed in the Trybe course.
+The project **🐋 Docker To do List** is a "containerization" of frontend, backend and test applications was implemented to practice Docker, developed in the Trybe course.

 ## 🚀 Built With